ut666/LennoxThermoPi/README.md

 Log data from your Lennox iComfort thermostat.

-Since Lennox don't provide any API to communicate with the iComfort thermostat, I created the following.
+Since Lennox don't provide any public API to communicate with the iComfort thermostat, I created the following.

 get_page.py
 --------------